Pilot512/Microsoft-Activation-Scripts/README.md

 ---

 ### Method 2 - Traditional (Windows Vista and later)

-1. Download the script: [**MAS_AIO.cmd**](https://dev.azure.com/massgrave/Microsoft-Activation-Scripts/_apis/git/repositories/Microsoft-Activation-Scripts/items?path=/MAS/All-In-One-Version-KL/MAS_AIO.cmd&download=true) or the [full ZIP](https://dev.azure.com/massgrave/Microsoft-Activation-Scripts/_apis/git/repositories/Microsoft-Activation-Scripts/items?$format=zip).
+1. Download the script: Downlod The Zip File and Extract any One Your Location and Run The Main Script
 2. Run the file named `MAS_AIO.cmd`.
 3. You will see the activation options.
 Follow the on-screen instructions.
 4. That's all.